mindwolf80/bin/README.md

    - Monitor Progress: View the progress and logs in the GUI.

 3. Files and Logging:
+   - Output Logs: `logs/output/files`.
-   - Successful Logs: Stored in the `logs/successful/` directory.
+   - Successful Logs: Stored in the `logs/successful/files`.
-   - Failed Logs: Stored in the `logs/failure/failed_devices.txt`.
+   - Failed Logs: Stored in the `logs/failure/files`.

  Script Functions